j127/gatsby-starter-website-blog/README.md

 </div>
 ```

+### Sourcemaps

+Sourcemaps are removed by default (see [here](https://forum.codeselfstudy.com/t/how-to-avoid-publishing-your-frontend-code-and-comments-with-react/2418)).
+If you want to add sourcemaps in production, then remove the `gatsby-plugin-no-sourcemaps` plugin from `gatsby-config.js` file.

 ### Creating Blog Posts

 To make it easier to create new blog posts, there is a generator script named `g`.